 Relieved Southsea landlady is 'cautious' as she welcomes back her beloved locals

+Relieved landlady at Barley Mow in Southsea is 'cautious' as she welcomes back her beloved locals

 A RELIEVED landlady welcomed back her regulars with open arms last night as her pub was finally able to serve punters indoors for the first time in months.

-Dozens of loyal locals returned to The Barley Mows in Castle Road, Southsea, last night to enjoy their first pint in a pub this year.
+Dozens of loyal locals returned to The Barley Mow in Castle Road, Southsea, last night to enjoy their first pint in a pub this year.

 It came as the latest wave of lockdown restrictions were eased, allowed people more freedoms in pubs and restaurants.

-Judith Burr, who has run The Barley Mows for 15 years, was delighted to finally have customers back in the boozer.
+Judith Burr, who has run The Barley Mow for 15 years, was delighted to finally have customers back in the boozer.

 She said: ‘It’s brilliant to finally have people back.
 I know a lot of my locals have really missed coming in.
 Everyone has missed that whole camaraderie.